Myths About Cutting and Self-Harm

 Myth: Cutting isn’t usually dangerous because the wounds are often superficial.

 Self-harm isn’t usually suicidal but that doesn’t mean it isn’t dangerous.
-People who self-harm are at risk for developing infections, might have a higher risk of suicidal behaviors and can accidently seriously harm themselves.
+People who self-harm are at risk for developing infections, might have a higher risk of suicidal behaviors and can accidentally seriously harm themselves.
 In addition, self-harm indicates a lack of effective coping strategies for depression, anxiety and emotional turmoil, all of which can cause a great deal of pain and suffering.

 Myth: People who cut or self-harm are crazy and dangerous.